lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 The old one about the factory that has steam engine spindle and then tries to make same electric engine. not till all distributed around did electrical revolution occur

 same for computers - why don't we have a

-The revolution is when the data in a company is arranged in a way it can be iterated over - all of it.
-A programmable company - a computable company

-No spreadsheets passed around, just data lakes and rivers and streams and tributaries

-But this means everyone is a coder - it means software literacy

 - project management